Post Summary: Amazing Pacific Northwest Hot Springs and Where To Find Them

 5. Be Respectful Of Other Visitors.

 Everyone comes for their own reasons.
 It could be to enjoy your time with friends, or escape it all and enjoy the scenery.

 A frienldly hello is always welcome, but be respectful of people who wish for a silent soak.

 Some locations can only fit so many people (some as little as one soaker!)

-Doing a little research beforehand about size, capacity, and popular times can help you determine the best dates for your visit.
+Make sure to do a little research beforehand about size, capacity, and popular times for your Pacific Northwest hot springs locations.
+This can help you determine the best dates for your visit.

 1. Umpqua Hot Springs

 Tucked away in the Umpqua National Forest, this natural hot spring in Oregon is an extremely popular spot for soakers from all over the PNW.

 We found this Oregon hot springs to be more heavily trafficked than other spots, but it still had gorgeous views of the river and hillside.

 To reach this destination, you need to drive your car on an unkempt forest road (aka POTHOLES) for about 2 miles.
 After the parking lot, it’s a short 1/2 mile trail to reach the hot springs.